-Students who are employed during the semester by an outside law firm or corporate counsel office, regardless of whether it is a paid or unpaid position, as well as students performing a judicial externship, are not eligible to participate in the program.
-Students participating in clinics on-campus, agency or other government externships, or corporate counsel externships may participate in the IP or TEC externships, provided all conflicts-of-interest are cleared with their supervising law firm prior to accepting an offer from the firm.
+Students who are employed during the semester by an outside law firm or corporate counsel office not for academic credit, regardless of whether it is a paid or unpaid position, as well as students performing a judicial externship, are not eligible to participate in the program.
+Students participating in clinics oncampus, agency or other government externships, or corporate counsel externships through programs at USD may participate in the IP or TEC externships, provided all conflicts-of-interest are cleared with their supervising law firm prior to accepting an offer from the firm, and the professors approve of the arrangement.
 If you have any questions regarding these restrictions, please contact Professor Sichelman at tsichelman@sandiego.edu.